jcodybaker/snip/README.md

 * Route matching based on TLS version.
 * Ability to filter unsafe client versions and/or avoid vulnerabilities.
 * Better control of buffers.

+## Compatibility
+This product is still pre-1.0 and as such still has some features / glitches.
+As of May 2017 the following compatibility/completeness issues are known.

+### OSX
+Supports all features.
+Given that most environments don't provide libevent-2.1 or libyaml by default, building with "-D SNIP__DOWNLOAD_AND_BUILD_DEPENDENCIES=on" is recommended.

+### Windows
+In progress.
+Compiles and runs, but not well tested.
+Known issues: does not take command line arguments, or support hot reloads.

+### Linux
+Supports all features.
+Most environments currently only provide libevent-2.0.
+Work will be done to support libevent 2.0 in the future.

 ## Copyright & License
 TLS SNIp is copyright 2017 J Cody Baker.
 All rights reserved.
 The project is licensed for use under an MIT-style